to-to-to-to/ecommerce-mba-abtest/README.md

 ### Insights

 - The recommender increased revenue by **~4.8%**, though not statistically significant at 95% confidence.
-- Basket sizes increased by **1.6 items**, indicating stronger user engagement.
+- Basket sizes increased by **1.6 items**, which indicating stronger user engagement.
 - Acceptance rate was **very high (83.8%)**, showing that rules provide relevant suggestions.
 - Overall, positive business impact with room for model improvements.